cfkubo/panda-python-web-app/README.md

 # Running the Postgres Project:
 1. Postgres running locally or k8s
+2. Rename the files db_config_sample.py to db_config.py and update your configuration for Postgress and RabbitMQ
-2. Run the python postgres project on local
+3. Run the python postgres project on local
 ```
 python3 panda-company-postgres.py
 ```